-Green poop is not usually a cause for concern, as it is almost always related to diet.
+Green poop is almost always related to diet.
 It occurs mainly due to a significant intake of green food, like spinach and broccoli, or food that has green food coloring.
 However, green stools can also be a sign of other issues, like irritable bowel syndrome or an intestinal infection.

 The green color noted in stools often occurs due to changes in bile production.
 Bile, which is produced in the liver and stored in the gallbladder to help with fat digestion, usually gives stools its usual brown color.